Joseph R. Binzer: Auxiliary Bishop of Cincinnati

-Handling of allegations of boundary violations

-In 2013, Binzer received allegations of improper behavior by Geoff Drew, a diocesan priest.
-According to parishioners of St. Maximilian Kolbe Parish in Liberty Township, Ohio, Drew had been giving bear hugs, shoulder massages, and leg pats to teenage boys in his parish.
+In 2013, Binzer, as head of priest personnel, received allegations of improper behavior by Reverend Geoff Drew.
+According to several parishioners at St. Maximilian Kolbe Parish in Liberty Township, Ohio, Drew had been giving bear hugs, shoulder massages, and leg pats to teenage boys.
 Binzer notified the Butler County Prosecutor's Office of these allegations, but they chose not to prosecute Drew.
-However, Binzer failed to notify Archbishop Dennis Schnurr about Drew and in 2018 Drew was transferred to another parish.
+However, Binzer failed to notify Schnurr about Drew.
+In 2018, the archdiocese transferred Drew to another parish.

-On July 30, 2019, Archbishop Schnurr put Drew on leave, saying that Drew had been sending inappropriate text messages to a teenage boy.
+On July 30, 2019, Schnurr put Drew on leave, saying that he had been sending inappropriate text messages to a teenage boy.
 In a letter to parents, the principal of St. Ignatius School, where Drew was a teacher, said that the archdiocese had never notified him about past allegations against Drew or mentioned monitoring him.
-On August 5, 2019, the archdiocese reprimanded Binzer for failing to notify them about the 2013 Drew allegations and removed Binzer as head of priest personnel, though many parishoners felt like Binzer was being used as a scapegoat by the church.
+On August 5, 2019, Schnurr reprimanded Binzer for failing to notify them about the 2013 Drew allegations and removed Binzer as head of priest personnel.
+Some parishioners felt the archdiocese was using Binzer as a scapegoat to cover its own failures.
 That same month, Binzer resigned from the Child and Youth Protection Committee for the United States Conference of Catholic Bishops.
 In December 2021, Drew went on trial for the unrelated rape of a teenage boy 30 years earlier.